 uiautomatorviewer is a standard UI tool shipped as part of Android Studio for analyzing those UI components of your Android application.
 Using it you can inspect the UI, find hierarchies the same way you would use Appium Inspector and view different properties/attributes of those UI elements.
 For example, id, name, class, descriptions, visual sizes etc. can be all identified with uiautomatorviewer.

-Here is our video how to use it:
+Here is our video about how to use it:

 Allright!
 This was the first intro on tools to be used with Appium, next week we’ll continue with some new tips and tricks for Appium!